theQRL/theqrl.org/content/blog/2022/qrl-mainnet-release-version-3-cesium/index.md

 This update needs to be done *before* the hard fork block height of **1,938,000** with an estimated date of **2022-02-25 12:30 UTC**.

-We've also broken it out into more detail below
+We've also broken it out into more detail below.

 ### Step 1: Stop the QRL Node